B. V. Doshi: Teaching

 Apart from his international fame as an architect, Doshi is equally known for having been an educator and institution builder.
 He was the founding director of the School of Architecture, Ahmedabad (1962–72), founding director of the School of Planning (1972–79), founding dean of the Centre for Environmental Planning and Technology (1972–81), founding member of the Visual Arts Centre, Ahmedabad, and founding director of the Kanoria Centre for Arts, Ahmedabad.

 Doshi was instrumental in establishing the nationally- and internationally-known research institute Vastu-Shilpa Foundation for Studies and Research in Environmental Design.
 The institute has performed pioneering work in low-cost housing and city planning.
 He is noteworthy for his pioneering work on low-income housing, and for his designs that incorporate concepts of sustainability in innovative ways.

 Media

 In 2008, Hundredhands director Premjit Ramachandran released a documentary interviewing Doshi.
 He appeared as himself in Mani Ratnam's O Kadhal Kanmani and Shaad Ali's Ok Jaanu.

 Style

 Doshi said that he had been inspired by historic Indian monuments, as well as the work of European and American architects.

 Personal life and death

 Doshi married Kamala Parikh in 1955.
 They had three daughters – Tejal, Radhika, and Maneesha.
 Tejal Panthaki is a textile designer, Radhika Kathpalia is an architect and fashion designer, and Maneesha Akkitham is a painter.
+Khushnu Panthaki Hoof is Doshi's grand daughter and architect and currently head Balkrishna Doshi Archives and Vastushilpa Foundation.
+She along with her husband Sönke Hoof are Principal Architects of Studio Sangath.

 Doshi died in Ahmedabad, Gujarat on 24 January 2023, at age 95.